Learn to Accept Anxiety

 Coronavirus anxiety has overtaken the world.
 More people need professional assistance for anxiety issues than ever before.
 For therapists and clients alike, it may feel overwhelming.
 Luckily, with therapist guidance, and anxiety counseling techniques clients can take several manageable steps to effectively reduce their anxiety.

-Telemental health (teletherapy) option instead of office visits can also ease your clients’ anxiety and TheraPlatform (practice management and telehealth in one software) is here to help you.
+Telemental health (teletherapy) option instead of office visits can also ease your clients’ anxiety and TheraPlatform is here to help you.
+TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
 They offer a 30-day free trial (no credit card required).

 - Therapy private practice courses

 - The Ultimate Insurance Billing Guide for Therapists

 - The Ultimate Guide to Starting a Private Therapy Practice